Part of the Montana Capital Car Title Loans chain · locations

 • Risk of vehicle repossession if loan payments are missed

-• Funds delivered as bank check rather than cash, despite 'quick cash' branding
+• Funds delivered as bank check rather than cash, despite 'short-term cash access' branding

 • Limited disclosure of loan terms, conditions, and prepayment penalties